 Hello, and welcome.
 My name is Nathan Gunter.
 Sometimes, people call me Nate.
 Here's a short version of my résumé, if you want to take a look.

 I grew up on the prairies outside of Weatherford, in Custer County, Oklahoma.
-When I was born, I had a family that loved me and that has not ceased to do so for thirty-six years.
+When I was born, I had a family that loved me and that has not ceased to do so for thirty-seven years.
 I was a nerdy, bookish, awkward, outcast kid who grew up to be a nerdy, bookish, awkward, outcast adult.

 I went to college on the East Coast, where I overeducated myself into unemployability by getting a degree in religion and a minor in philosophy, studying abroad in Ireland and Italy, and learning how to perform poetry from Maya Angelou.
 I then returned home to study something semi-useful, which is how I became a journalist and an editor.

 I have a husband who loves me well and an anxiety disorder that does not.
 We have a dog who is sweet but dumb and a cast of characters around us who remind us what's important in this life.
 I'm enthusiastic, energetic, and often annoying.
 I love running, country music, poetry, crossword puzzles, and long drives by myself or with good people in the car.
 My heroes are Bill Watterson and Rich Mullins.
 I have a need to be in nature and hope, one day, to live again in a small town.
 I'd love to get to know you, but I'm a big introvert, so let's take it easy.